razor-x/config-curator/README.md

 - The manifest configuration is defined below.
   Copy the example manifest from [`manifest.example.js`](./manifest.example.js).
+- The manifest should be the default export and may be an object, function, promise, or async function.
 - The location of the manifest file may be passed as the first argument, otherwise it looks for `manifest.js` in the current working directory.
 - The environment variables `CURATOR_IO` and `CURATOR_PKG` may be set